There are many things to do in Bali, for any budget and any taste. It’s just a matter of knowing where to start.

 To discover more about the best spa in Bali check my post “The 23 Best Spa In Bali.”

 One of the best things to do in Bali: relaxing in a fantastic resort

 All of the villas have their own veranda and a stunning view over the forest and the hills.
-My room was plush: a huge bed, a beautiful balcony with sun beds where I enjoyed a delicious breakfast every morning, and an enormous bathroom with a lovely shower and a jacuzzi too – because relaxing in a jacuzzi is what to do in Bali.
+Rooms are plush: a huge bed, a beautiful balcony with sun beds where you can enjoy a delicious breakfast every morning, and an enormous bathroom with a lovely shower and a jacuzzi too – because relaxing in a jacuzzi is what to do in Bali.

 Ubud Dedari Villas is very quiet, something that should never be taken for granted in Bali – the only noise that can be heard is that of the creek that runs below and of cicadas living in the trees.
-There was a free shuttle service that took me to Ubud any time I needed, so if I wanted to go out I knew I would not have to haggle to get a taxi (by the way, haggling is one of the things to do in Bali).
+There is a free shuttle service that takes you to Ubud any time you need and arranges round-trip transfers to the airport.

 Staying in a fabulous resort is one of the top things to do in Bali, and Ubud Dedari Villas is definitely one a great one.

 Other places to stay in Ubud are Sri Ratih Cottages and Gajah Biru Bungalows.